 Question from Gayle J.: Hi Rick.
 I have a question for you.
 Is it possible to watch YouTube videos in slow motion?

 I’m taking a dance class and every week we are assigned a set of instructional dance videos to watch on YouTube.

 The problem I’m having is the dancers move so quickly that I have trouble following (and learning) the steps.
 One of the hazards of getting older I guess.

-I watch these videos on my desktop computer, not a laptop or phone.
-Is there some way to slow the videos down?
+Is there some way to slow YouTube videos down?

 Rick’s answer: Yes Gayle, there’s a setting you can change to force a YouTube video to slow down and play at either 1/4 speed or 1/2 speed.
 You can also speed the video up if you wish, but that won’t apply to you in your situation.

-Here’s how to force Youtube to play a video in slow motion on a laptop or desktop computer:
+Here’s how to force YouTube to play a video in slow motion on a laptop or desktop computer:

 1 – Open YouTube in your web browser.